Community Colleges Are More Important than Ever

 • They have a history of adapting to changing circumstances and shifting priorities

-Though community college is often recognized as an affordable alternative to private colleges and universities, many forget that these institutions also offer technical and vocational training.
-In an economy where millions of jobs vanished overnight, many Americans find themselves needing to change fields.
-Achieving a degree or certificate opens up those opportunities and community colleges are perfectly positioned to help fill those needs.
+Though community college is often considered an affordable alternative to private colleges and universities, many forget that these institutions offer technical and vocational training.
+In an economy where millions of jobs vanished overnight, many Americans must change fields.
+Achieving a degree or certificate opens up those opportunities, and community colleges are perfectly positioned to help fill those needs.

 Community colleges are also uniquely situated to help their local community recover.
-Many students have had to postpone plans to attend a residential institution in the fall and community college gives them the opportunity to continue their education without leaving home.
-Many community colleges also offer supportive services to help their students afford or attend class while working or taking care of a family.
+Many students have had to postpone plans to attend a residential institution in the fall, and community college allows them to continue their education without leaving home.
+Many community colleges also offer supportive services to help their students afford or attend class while working or caring for a family.
 Community colleges have a long history of adapting to the changing needs of their communities.

-Whether you’re looking to expand your career opportunities or you find yourself considering an alternative to a traditional college or university as a first-time student, community college is definitely something to think about.
+Whether you’re looking to expand your career opportunities or considering an alternative to a traditional college or university as a first-time student, community college is something to consider.

 Tips for Choosing a Community College